xhjkl/flop/README.md

 The whole interface is a strip of portraits: you, peers, and special utility portraits for connection or room actions, which keeps the implementation small and the room easy to scan.

 A tiny Cloudflare Durable Object beacon helps the browsers find each other; if that stalls, manual invite and reply codes carry the same WebRTC setup through any channel you already have.
-Once inside the same room, browsers carry audio, video, notes, and files directly over their peer connection; no one else sees or stores the contents.
+Once inside the same room, browsers carry audio, video, notes, and files directly over their peer connection unless a user explicitly falls back to the shared relay.

 <details>
 <summary>How It Works</summary>